-Emotional Clutter (also known as malignant clutter)
+1. Emotional Clutter (also known as malignant clutter)

 It makes you feel shame, guilt, anger, hurt and remorse.
 It can be tied to an inheritance, gifts… or it’s stuff from past relationships that have failed.
 Parts of our lives we may have regrets about or potentially reminds us that we aren’t who we want to be.

-- It’s the stuff we hold onto because it cost us a fortune or we believe it’ll be worth something someday.
+Valuable clutter is the stuff we hold onto because it cost us a fortune or we believe it’ll be worth something someday.
 We don’t want it but it’s worth too much to part with.

 You might be thinking that there’s things around the house that don’t fall into these categories.
 You’d be right.
 We’re not categorising everything in your house into these four categories, just your clutter.
 The stuff that’s stopping you living the life you dream about having.